contensis/contensis.github.io/docs-src/content-types/field-editors/editor-searchable-dropdown.md

 # Searchable dropdown field editor
 The searchable dropdown field editor provides a way to use keyword searches to filter down a large list of values that are set in the list values properties text box.

-The type of dropdown displayed will depend on if multiple selection is allowed.
-Single selections allow a single value to be searched for an set, very similar to a standard dropdown menu with the additional support for search.
+The type of dropdown displayed will depend on whether multiple selection is allowed.
+Single selections allow a single value to be searched for and set, very similar to a standard dropdown menu with the additional support for search.

-When multiple selection is set each value selected is added as pill lozenge with a cross which allows items to be removed from the list.
+When multiple selection is set each value selected is added as box with a cross which allows items to be removed from the list.

 ## Appearance
 ![Searchable Dropdown Field Editor](/images/field-editor-searchabledropdown.png)